mogray5/debmod/README.md

 Bash / GNU Utils

-Mybatis Migrations are used to manage the database creation scripts:  http://www.mybatis.org/migrations
+Mybatis Migrations is used to manage the database creation scripts:  http://www.mybatis.org/migrations

 **debmod Usage**